johnrm174/model-railway-signalling/PUBLIC_API.md

 for connecting in to the broker but note that these are NOT ENCRYPTED when sending over the internet unless you are also using a SSL connection.
 <pre>
-configure_networking - Configures the local client and opens a connection to the MQTT broker
-                   Returns whether the connection was successful (or timed out) NOTE THAT THE 'CONFIGURE_NETWORKING' FUNCTION IS NOW DEPRECATED Use the 'configure_mqtt_client' and 'mqtt_broker_connect' functions instead Mandatory Parameters:
-      broker_host:str - The name/IP address of the MQTT broker host to be used network_identifier:str - The name to use for this signalling network (any string) node_identifier:str - The name to use for this node on the network (can be any string) Optional Parameters:
-      broker_port:int - The network port for the broker host (default = 1883)
-      broker_username:str - the username to log into the MQTT Broker (default = None) broker_password:str - the password to log into the MQTT Broker (default = None) mqtt_enhanced_debugging:bool - 'True' to enable additional debug logging (default = False)

 configure_mqtt_client - Configures the local MQTT client and layout network node Mandatory Parameters:
       network_identifier:str - The name to use for this signalling network (any string)